ryanatkn/cosmicplayground/README.md

   - [Easing Function Visualizations and Auralizations](https://www.cosmicplayground.org/#easings-2)
     focuses on one function at a time with bigger visuals and a tweakable audio representation ([auralization](https://en.wikipedia.org/wiki/Auralization))
-- several odd and/or partially finished things; some require audio to make sense
+- several odd and partially finished things, some of which require audio to make sense

 [![galaxies](/src/assets/space/galaxies-banner.jpg)](/src/assets/space/galaxies.jpg)